crt25/collimator/docs/architecture/api.md

 # API reference

-The NestJS backend uses OpenAPI principes, documented by the code.
-Then the collected documentation is used by Orval to generate a RESTful client for Next.js frontend.
+The NestJS backend follows OpenAPI principes and is documented directly in the code.

+The generated OpenAPI specification is then used by Orval to generate a REST client for the Next.js frontend.

 ## OpenAPI / Swagger

-The API is described by controllers and DTO in `backend/src/api/` and documented using `@nestjs/swagger`.
+The API is defined by controllers and DTOs located in `backend/src/api/` and documented using `@nestjs/swagger`.

-As an example, the `name` attribute for user creation is described in `create-user.dto.ts`:
+For example, the `name` field for user creation is described in `create-user.dto.ts`:

 ```typescript